BDAthlon/2018-wannabe-postdoc-1/README.md

 The front-end of **problem1_solution.py** parses the input arguments, checks
 	their validity, and parses the input structural netlist for genetic technology mapping.
+	It also parses the genetic technology library **genetic_gate_library.json**, maps each genetic NOT gate into a *genetic_not_gate* object, and stores each object in a map of *(id,objects)*;
+		the *id* of the object is the *id* field of the genetic NOT gate, which is specified in the genetic technology library.

 The genetic technology mapping engine of **problem1_solution.py** consists of a
 	(set of) solution(s) to perform genetic technology mapping.
 	A solution is an implementation of a known/new algorithm/heuristic for genetic technology mapping.

+**Dr. Nicholas Roehner and Dr. Curtis Madsen, I am running out of time, so I
+	will sketch the outline of my solutions, and update them as I solve the problem.**

 Solution *1a* performs *brute force search* to explore different options for
 	genetic technology mapping.